History of the SAT: 2009: "Score Choice" made available for the SAT

-2012 changes
+2012: Increased security introduced at test centers

 Beginning in the fall of 2012, test takers were required to submit a current, recognizable photo during registration.
 In order to be admitted to their designated test center, students were required to present their photo admission ticket—or another acceptable form of photo ID—for comparison to the one submitted by the student at the time of registration.
 The changes were made in response to a series of cheating incidents, primarily at high schools in Long Island, New York, in which high-scoring test takers were using fake photo IDs to take the SAT for other students.
 In addition to the registration photo stipulation, test takers were required to identify their high school, to which their scores, as well as the submitted photos, would be sent.
 In the event of an investigation involving the validity of a student's test scores, their photo may be made available to institutions to which they have sent scores.
 Any college that is granted access to a student's photo is first required to certify that the student has been admitted to the college requesting the photo.

-2016: Redesign of the SAT, including the return to a 1600-point score
+2016: Redesign of the SAT (notably including a return to a 1600 point scale)

 On March 5, 2014, the College Board announced its plan to redesign the SAT in order to link the exam more closely to the work high school students encounter in the classroom.
 The new exam was administered for the first time in March 2016.
 Some of the major changes were: an emphasis on the use of evidence to support answers, a shift away from obscure vocabulary to words that students are more likely to encounter in college and career, an optional essay, questions having four rather than five answer options, and the removal of penalty for wrong answers (rights-only scoring).
 The Critical Reading section was replaced with the new Evidence-Based Reading and Writing section (the Reading Test and the Writing and Language Test).
-The scope of mathematics content was narrowed to include fewer topics, including linear equations, ratios, and other precalculus topics.
+The scope of mathematics content was narrowed to include fewer topics, including linear equations, quadratics, and basic trigonometry.
 The essay score was separated from the final score, and institutions could choose whether or not to consider it.
 As a result of these changes, the highest score was returned to 1600.
 These modifications were the first major redesign to the structure of the test since 2005.
 As the test no longer deducts points for wrong answers, the numerical scores and the percentiles appeared to have increased after the new SAT was unveiled in 2016.
 However, this does not necessarily mean students came better prepared.

 To combat the perceived advantage of costly test preparation courses, the College Board announced a new partnership with Khan Academy to offer free online practice problems and instructional videos.